anirudhRowjee/saaru/README.md

 - [ ] Web server + Live reload?
 - [ ] tree-shaken rendering, only re-render what's changed?
     - [ ] Merkle Tree based hash checks?

+### Rearchitecting - wipe
+How will I make the codebase work with all these features?